El Palo Alto: One trunk falls

+However, in a Palo Alto Historical Association talk on October 6, 2024, and in a follow up article in the Palo Alto Historical Association newsletter, Jeff Watt, a local Palo Alto electrical engineer, presented evidence that one of the twin trees likely fell in 1875.
+He presented a clipping from the Nov 20, 1875 issue of the San Mateo Times that referred to a large redwood growing next to the San Francisquito creek falling during the recent severe rainstorm (6 inches of rain).
+The article adds that "This tree was one of two giant redwoods growing near each other."
+Jeff also presented photographs showing only a single trunk for the tree after this date.

 The San Francisquito Creek's eroding banks further threatened El Palo Alto.
 Fearing its loss, after the first trunk fell, Leland Stanford directed a wooden bulkhead to be built reinforcing the tree's side of the creek.
 In 1904 Jane Stanford ordered the building of a cement wall, which was further reinforced around 1909 by Southern Pacific.
 (Note: An April 23, 1920 blueprint for additional curbing, which also illustrates the existing concrete structure, may be found in the Stanford University catalog.)

 Early Stanford students had a tradition of climbing the tree and placing a flag as high as possible.
 The day before admissions day of 1909, a Stanford student (or possibly an employee) was marooned and had to be rescued by other students at night time, marking the last known climb.